pez57/portfolio-1-rewinder/README.md

 __Listen Section__
 The listen section consists of a row of clickable icons & a _when_ subsection.
 The clickable icons externally link to the corresponding streaming services.
-The _when_ section informs the user when to expect new episodes and includes two embedded podcasts, one on a spotify player and the other on a youtube player.
+The _when_ section informs the user when to expect new episodes and includes two embedded podcasts, one on a Spotify player and the other on a YouTube player.
 These two have been used as holding episodes as an example.
 ![](assets/images/lstnrwndr.png)

 __Subscribe__
-The user can subcribe to our newsletter and leave us a message as they submit.
-The user must enter their name and e-mail address into the input fields for the form to submit, there are promt messages that appear when this info is not present.
+The user can subscribe to our newsletter and leave us a message as they submit.
+The user must enter their name and e-mail address into the input fields for the form to submit; there are prompt messages that appear when this info is not present.
 ![](assets/images/sbscrbrwndr.png)